Takeshi-Sakamoto5/PolyAgora/README.md

 🧩 Origin — Built in 1 Night / 2 Days

-Created while traveling:
+Created during travel:

-on trains
+trains

-in hotels
+hotels

-between destinations
+in-between moments

 An OS born from mobility and language.